 This chapter contains the specifics of preparing the growth substrate for nanowire fabrication.
 This acts as a protocol for general substrate processing that was used in this work.
 This chapter also describes experimental results that are used to understand the control parameters that can be tuned to yield precise nanowires.
-The VLS growth procedure of nanowires was performed by Thomas Kanne.
+The VLS growth performed in a molecular beam epitaxy system was done by Thomas Kanne.